computerdepartmentferdowsiuniv/computerdepartmentferdowsiuniv.github.io/presentation/datalake1.md

 ## Conclusion

--   **Data Lake**: A key enabler for digital transformation in power distribution.
+-   **Data Lake**: Data Lake: A key enabler for digital transformation, built on a standardized, secure, and interoperable architecture (IEC 61968, 20547, ISO 8000).
 -   **AI-driven insights** for forecasting, optimization, and maintenance.
 -   **Proposed plan**: 18-month implementation with cloud and open-source technologies.
 -   **Our commitment**: Expert consulting and support throughout the project.